 If and when we issue the exchange debentures, we will issue them under an indenture with United States Trust Company of New York, as trustee.
-The indenture will, among other things, restrict our ability and the ability of certain of our subsidiaries to:
+The indenture will contain covenants substantially identical to those contained in the certificate of designations for the exchangeable preferred stock.